AyadLab/scFOCAL/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+Not currently distributed under any license.
+Public for manuscript review.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>